peytoncordero/DRI25/html-css.md

 Here are a few examples:

 - Some tags are self-closing, while others require a closing tag.
-Self-closing tags are called void tags, and are generally self-closing because you wouldn't need or want to add another element within a tag.
+Self-closing tags are called **void tags**, and are generally self-closing because you wouldn't need or want to add another element within a tag.
 They also generally end with a forward slash (`/`) to mark the end of the tag.
 - Use lower case.
 While HTML is not case sensitive, it makes scanning the code easier, and makes it look more consistent.
 - Your code should be nested.
 This is not a technical necessity either—blank space has no meaning in html.
 However, this makes it easier to scan the code quickly, which is particularly helpful when you run into errors!
 It also makes it easier for others to read your code.